 Grind flax seeds in a coffee grinder.
 Flax seeds contain omega-3 fats.
-Buy the seeds whole and grind them at home so you can sprinkle them on salads, or vegetables.
-Flax seed oil can be used cold on toast or as a dressing, but don't cook with it.
-Flax oil is too delicate and breaks down quickly at high temperatures needed for cooking.
+Buy whole seeds and grind them at home so you can sprinkle them on salads, or vegetables.
+Flax seed oil can be used cold on toast or as a dressing, but it's too delicate to use for cooking.
+It breaks down quickly at high temperatures.

 What About Bad Fats?

 Avoiding unhealthy fats is just as important and eating the good fats.
 The bad fats, primarily trans fats and saturated fats, are common in a typical Western diet.
 Saturated fats are found in meat, with the largest amounts found in fatty red meat like beef.